bak-minsu/simplepymerkel/README.md

 # simplepymerkle
-A college student's naive implementation of a Merkel Tree file verification scheme
+A naive implementation of a Merkle Tree file verification scheme